dar5hak/dar5hak.github.io/content/blog/life-with-low-end-hardware.md

 - The 1366×768 resolution is fine, but I am spoilt by my HiDPI workstation.
 - The touchpad is tiny.
 (Again, spoilt by workstation, but I have a mouse).
 - The camera applies funky filters to your image unless you pinch the bezel.
-- Some key combos don’t work any more.

 There’s this balance of good and bad things about it, and it is inevitably approaching a tipping point where the bad outweighs the good.
 That being said, my old buddy can pull off a few months to a year before I need an upgrade.